Binary Black Hole Mergers: Spin and mass ratio effects on gravitational waveforms: Acknowledgements

 \section{Acknowledgements}

-The current study is a part of PhD thesis of {\.{I}smail \"{O}zbak{\i}r}.
-This research uses data from the Gravitational Wave Open Science Center (https://www.gw-openscience.org), a service of LIGO Laboratory, the LIGO Scientific Collaboration and the Virgo Collaboration.
+We would like to thank both anonymous referees for their constructive comments, which significantly improved the quality of this manuscript.
+The current study is part of the PhD thesis of \.{I}\"{O}.
+This research utilizes data from the Gravitational Wave Open Science Center (https://www.gw-openscience.org), a service of LIGO Laboratory, the LIGO Scientific Collaboration, and the Virgo Collaboration.
 LIGO is funded by the U.S. National Science Foundation.
-Virgo is funded by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale della Fisica Nucleare (INFN) and the Dutch Nikhef, with contributions by Polish and Hungarian institutes.
-This study is supported by the Scientific and technological research council of Turkey (T\"UB\.ITAK, 119F077). \.{I}\"{O} thanks T\"{U}B\.{I}TAK for his Fellowship (2211-C).
-KY would like to acknowledge the contribution of COST (European Cooperation in Science and Technology) Action CA15117 and CA16104.
+Virgo is funded by the French Centre National de la Recherche Scientifique (CNRS), the Italian Istituto Nazionale di Fisica Nucleare (INFN), and the Dutch Nikhef, with contributions from Polish and Hungarian institutes.
+This study is supported by The Scientific and Technological Research Council of Türkiye (T\"UB\.ITAK, project 119F077). \.{I}\"{O} also acknowledges support from T\"{U}B\.{I}TAK through a graduate fellowship (2211-C).
+Numerical computations were performed in part using the High Performance and Grid Computing Center (TRUBA resources) provided by TÜBİTAK ULAKBİM.
+KY gratefully acknowledges support from the COST (European Cooperation in Science and Technology) Actions CA15117 and CA16104, as well as from Churchill College, University of Cambridge, through a research fellowship.